FedEx transports 1.35M

 Learn more about how we're supporting our healthcare customers and communities by rapidly and reliably shipping vaccines and essential medical shipments to help combat COVID-19.

-We're continuing to make critical connections around the globe during the coronavirus outbreak, delivering strength to people and communities in need.
+We continue to make critical connections during the coronavirus outbreak, delivering strength to people and communities in need.
 Read our stories here, or visit our coronavirus (COVID-19) response page.